 Studies show that most Americans are not drinking enough water.
 According to The Quench Survey, “Nearly 80 percent of working Americans say they don’t drink enough water.”
 Staying hydrated is the key to staying healthy.
 Our bodies actually depend on water to survive.
 The human body uses water to maintain its temperature, remove water, and lubricate joints.
 Staying hydrated can also help us lose weight.
 Hydration not only boosts our metabolism but also helps us to distinguish between hunger and thirst.
 We may feel extremely hungry but it might actually be that we are just thirsty.
 Staying hydrated will ensure that we eat only when we are actually hungry.
-In addition, studies have proven that drinking a glass of water before a meal can help people avoid overeating and have showed a reduced calorie intake per meal.
+In addition, studies have proven that drinking a glass of water before a meal can help people avoid overeating and have shown a reduced calorie intake per meal.

 It’s essential for drivers’ health and safety to avoid obesity and keep their weight in check.
 Short periods of regular exercise, eating fresh foods and lean proteins, avoiding sugar, and staying hydrated are the most effective ways for drivers to lose weight even while on the road.
 With a little cautious decision making and short breaks for 10 to 15 min exercise twice a day it’s definitely possible for drivers to be physically fit even while on the job.
 A truck driver trip planner app could also prove helpful in planning your day with utmost efficiency.
 Don’t wait until tomorrow, start today and soon you won’t just look great, you will feel great too!